pranshubisht9/ketto.org/README.md

 <!-- About: Ketto is an Online Crowdfunding Platform and Website in India for fundraising of Social, Charity, Movies, Music, Personal and Creative causes. -->

+## My area of responsibility:

+- Built BrowseFundraisers page with having responsiveness.
+- CRUD Operation and Data Fetch.
+- Filter search functionality.
+- Deploy server with starter-micro-api and npm.

 ## Run Locally

 Clone the project